learn-co-students/phrg-js-object-oriented-prototypes-lab-pca-000/README.md

 + `sayHi` — returns `"Hi, my name is <name>.
 I am from <homestate>, and I was trained in <training>.`

+## Does this need an update?
+ Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-js-object-oriented-prototypes-lab/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-js-object-oriented-prototypes-lab/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 <p class='util--hide'>View <a href='https://learn.co/lessons/js-object-oriented-prototypes-lab' title='js-object-oriented-prototypes-lab'>Prototypes Lab</a> on Learn.co and start learning to code for free.</p>
 <p data-visibility='hidden'>PHRG Prototypes in JS Lab</p>